redezvous2004/ensemble-learning-model-for-apt-detection/README.md

 - **Data source**: [Stratosphere Laboratory datasets ](https://www.stratosphereips.org/datasets-malware)
 - **Tool:** [CICFlowMeter](https://github.com/ahlashkari/CICFlowMeter)

 You can see some samples about dataset in "sample" folder.
-There are about 1000 sample.
+There are about 1000 samples.

 ## Model Overview
 The following models are implemented:
 - GAN (Generative Adversarial Network): for generating synthetic network flow data (unbalanced dataset).
 - ELModel (Ensemble Learning Model): combines of LSTM and Switch Transformer.

-## To training:
+## To train and evaluate:
 Run: `python main.py`